nginx/unit-docs/source/installation.rst

 An alternative scenario is a build that you can move around the filesystem.

-1. Set relative runtime paths with :option:`!--prefix` and path parameters:
+1. Set relative runtime paths with :option:`!--prefix` and path options:

    .. code-block:: console